Peeragogy/Peeragogy.github.io/introduction.md

 interesting questions.
 In fact, our view is that any question is a good question.

-Here is a more detailed list of ways in which the current edition of the *Handbook* is not perfect.
+Here are some of the ways in which the current edition of the Handbook is \emph{not perfect}.
 You’re welcome to add to the list!
 These are places where you can jump in and get involved.
-This list can give you a sense of the challenges we face putting peeragogy into action.
-If you’re not intrigued by this sort of challenge, you might be best served by choosing a different adventure.
+This list gives a sense of the challenges that we face putting peeragogy into action.

 # Scrapbook: some outstanding Peeragogical Problems